zhijieshi/cse3666/misc/rars.md

 We will need Java to run RARS.
 Java is already installed in lab computers.
 If you would like to install it on your own computer, please find the installation instructions on the Internet for the operating system you use.
+RARS can run with recent versions of OpenJDK (like OpenJDK 17).

 ### Windows